 A tiger crested gecko will have a lighter base color with darker bands that run almost vertical from the back (dorsal) down the sides of the gecko.
-This morph appears on a variety of colors similar to patternless and bicolor, but most often available in a shade of brown or beige.
+This morph appears on a variety of colors similar to patternless and bicolors, but most often available in a shade of brown or beige.

 Some tigers may have more pronounced and thicker vertical lines.
 Tiger crested geckos that display this pattern when fired up are often referred to as a "Bold Stripe Tiger".

-Brindles are very similar to tigers except the bands of pattern don't run up and down, but are broken with a more marbled look.
+Brindles are very similar to tigers except for the bands of pattern don't run up and down, but are broken with a more marbled look.

-Much like bicolor, flame crested geckos will have a base color with a more defined lighter color along the back of the gecko.
-The key difference between flames and bicolor is the secondary color will be more contrasted and will always be lighter compared to the base color.
+Much like bicolors, flame crested geckos will have a base color with a more defined lighter color along the back of the gecko.
+The key difference between flames and bicolors is the secondary color will be more contrasted and will always be lighter compared to the base color.
 Flames will show little to no pattern on their laterals or limbs.
 Describing specific colors will always include the body/leg color before the secondary color.
-Examples: red and yellow, black and cream, yellow and cream etc. Here is where we really will start to see different color combinations and morphs.
+Examples: red and yellow, black and cream, yellow and cream, etc. Here is where we really will start to see different color combinations and morphs.
 See a mocha flame, and a yellow flame pictured below.

 Flame crested geckos can display various patterns along their dorsal that could be solid in color, or unique staggered patterns.
 A chevron flame crested gecko will have a chevron, or V-shaped, pattern along the dorsal area.

 Harlequin crested geckos are much like flames, but with more pattern.
 Harlequins will show significantly more pattern along the sides (laterals) and legs.
-Harlequins and flames can appear in wide variety of colors like red and creams, tri-colors, which will show 3 distinct colors (see full description below), and almost endless shades of yellow and orange.
+Harlequins and flames can appear in a wide variety of colors like red and creams, tri-colors, which will show 3 distinct colors (see full description below), and almost endless shades of yellow and orange.